Shape Quantities for Relational Quadrilateralland: Conclusion

 This paper's shape quantities are useful in the following investigations of the classical and quantum mechanics of the relational quadrilateral \cite{QSub, Forth} (paralleling those in \cite{08I, 08II, +tri, 08III} for the relational triangle, including expectations and spreads of corresponding operators).

-A) I look to study of special configurations and subregions of quadrilateralland's shape space that they represent.
+A) I look to study the special configurations and subregions of quadrilateralland's shape space that they represent \cite{QSub}.
+I find there that a simple linear recombination of the present paper's \{$I$, $s_{\delta}$\} coordinates are useful for this purpose.

-B) I physically interpret quadrilateralland's conserved quantities (these form the group $SU(3)$ as opposed to the $SU(2)$ or $SO(3)$ form of triangleland's and 4 particles on a line's \cite{AF, +tri}).
-I then aim to treat quadrilateralland's classical equations of motion and Schr\"{o}dinger equation.
+B) I physically interpret quadrilateralland's conserved quantities (these form the group $SU(3)$ as opposed to the $SU(2)$ and $SO(3)$ forms of triangleland \cite{+tri} and 4 particles on a line \cite{AF} respectively).
+I then aim to treat quadrilateralland's classical equations of motion and Schr\"{o}dinger equation in forthcoming papers.

-C) For subsequent investigations of Problem of Time in Quantum Gravity strategies and various other quantum-cosmological issues.
-Particular such application for Quadrilateralland and $N$-a-gonland are to